 - 1. The programme management draws up guidelines for written assignments.
 The guidelines for writing reports and the guidelines for writing a bachelor's thesis can be found on the Student Portal. - 2.
 The bachelor's thesis must be written individually. - 3.
 The bachelor's thesis will be assessed by at least two examiners (the first supervisor and a second examiner).
-The first supervisor assesses both the practical skills and the final thesis, the second examiner assesses the final thesis. - 4.
-The student will undertake one thesis supervised and assessed by the Faculty over the course of the programme. - 5.
-The thesis, practical work conducted for the thesis, and the thesis presentation/defence must all be graded with at least a 6.0 in order to obtain all credits allocated to the thesis and internship period.
+In addition to the assessment of the written thesis, the two examiners will assess an oral bachelor thesis' defence.
+This oral defence will include a short presentation by the student, followed by questions from the examiners. - 4.
+The student will undertake one thesis supervised and assessed by the Faculty over the course of the programme.